Alfresco/alfresco-ng2-components/docs/viewer.component.md

 </adf-viewer>
 ```

-Everything you put inside the "adf-viewer-sidebar" tags is going to be rendered.
+Everything you put inside the "adf-viewer-sidebar" tags will be rendered.

 #### Using template injection (only works when using the viewer with fileNodeId)